bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is mutability?
 Which of the built-in types in Python are mutable?
 How can you show that a certain data type is mutable?</summary><br><b>

+Mutability determines whether you can modify an object of specific type.

 The mutable data types are: